Quite a lot. So first, let’s check the RT-AC5300 design and features.

 Let’s see how those wired devices perform when connected to the RT-AC5300.
 Wires are still an important part of every modern network regardless of the increasing speeds of WiFi.
 Yes, they are catching up but still not quite there in terms of speedy delivery, ping, and reliability, let alone range.

 The LAN to LAN speed we managed to achieve on the AC5300 is around 810 Mbps.
 While it is fast enough for most, a lot of other routers in review managed to get well over 900 in our LAN to LAN tests.
-That might be worrying for the lucky internet users that can get their hands on Google fibre or other gigabit broadband connections only to be unable to take full advantage of it.
+That might be worrying for the lucky internet users that can get their hands on Google fiber or other gigabit broadband connections only to be unable to take full advantage of it.
 For example, most Linksys routers we tested were close to the gigabit mark in their both LAN-to-LAN and WAN-to-LAN performances.
 A prime example is the Linksys EA9500.
 TP-Link is no slouch either – they are a lot closer to the Gigabit mark than ASUS with their Archer C5400 router.
 Less money too.

 It didn’t impress, to be honest.
 ASUS claims that the router should be able to do more than 100 Megabytes per second download from the USB 3.0 port with attached external storage.
 We didn’t get anywhere near that in our test.
 With an attached SSD storage the router only managed about 37 megs per second of download speed.
 That’s far off the advertised over 100 MBps when downloading large files from an attached storage.